Amazon's push for one-day delivery dents profits, costs up 21%

 Revenue for the world’s largest online retailer jumped 20% to $63.4 billion in the just-ended second quarter, Amazon said.
 Analysts were expecting $62.5 billion, according to IBES data from Refinitiv.

-The growth, still smaller than a year prior, partly reflects the changing nature of Amazon’s business.
+Amazon’s revenue growth, still smaller than a year prior, partly reflects the changing nature of Amazon’s business.
 The company is gradually moving away from low-margin retail toward a marketplace model where it collects lucrative fees for helping other merchants on its site ship and advertise their products.

 Revenue from seller services grew 23% to $12.0 billion in the second quarter, while ad and other sales increased 37% to $3.0 billion.

 Though profitable - Amazon earned $2.6 billion in the quarter versus expectations of $2.8 billion - its dual retail and marketplace business model has drawn scrutiny.
 Earlier this month, the European Commission launched an antitrust probe into whether Amazon’s use of other merchants’ data offered an unfair advantage to its retail unit, which has made private-label versions of popular products.
-The U.S. Justice Department also said Tuesday it would look into whether Big Tech engaged in any anticompetitive practices, including in online retail.

 Meanwhile, Amazon’s cloud unit slightly slowed it breakneck pace of growth from enterprises paying the company to store their data and handle their computing operations.
 Sales for Amazon Web Services rose 37% to $8.4 billion in the second quarter.
 AWS growth rate has been consistently above 40% since 2015.